inwerk/mysports-collector/README.md

-# Data collector for MySports.com
+# Data collection for MySports.com

 [MySports](https://www.mysports.com/) is a German fitness platform featuring several thousand gyms that use this platform to offer their members various services.
 The website contains information about gyms such as